nyc-london/dsp/05a-python.md

 * You can use dict comprehensions in ways very similar to list comprehensions, except that they produce Python dictionary objects instead of list objects.

-* In addition, dict comprehensions can be used to create dictionaries from arbitrary key and value expressions:

 * {x: x**2 for x in (2, 4, 6)}

 * Output = {2: 4, 4: 16, 6: 36}

+* As with a list comprehension, a conditional statement can be used inside the dict comprehension to produce only the dict elements meeting some criterion.

+* {name: len(name) for name in ('Time', 'Australia', 'Cambridge') if len(name) > 6}
+* # Out: {'Australia': 9, 'Cambridge': 9}

 ### Complete the following problems by editing the files below: